“Threads of Spirit – Cloths of Meaning”

 Please contact me to schedule a presentation.

 Beginning Weaving Classes at the Swedish Club, Seattle.
-Ongoing Each session is a series of four two-hour classes: Currently on Tuesday afternoons from 2-4 pm.
+Ongoing Each session is a series of four two-hour classes: Fall classes are on Wednesday evenings from 6:30-8:30 pm.
 Check my Facebook page or with the club to find out when the next session starts.
-Contact the club to register: (206) 283-1090 or email@example.com
+Contact the club to register: (206) 283-1090 or firstname.lastname@example.org

 Class Description: Beginning Weaving